Having a misplaced modifier is a common problem in writing. It’s also a common question type on the ACT, so you need to know how to spot one.

 C. Relieved that he hadn’t lost his job, Kiran’s other problems

-Now you know how to ace any modifier issue the ACT may throw at you!
+Now you know how to handle modifier questions the ACT may throw at you.

-In addition to misplaced modifier questions, the same concept is often asked on the ACT as text placement questions.
+In addition to misplaced modifier questions, the ACT often tests the same idea using text placement questions.
 They’ll look something like this:

 “The novel by the author’s vivid imagination, though captivating, is filled with complex characters and intricate plotlines crafted through meticulous attention to detail.”